Norwich DNA health tests

 Primary lens

-terrier breeds .
-Some Norwich have been diagnosed with
+the terrier breeds.
+Some Norwich have been diagnosed

-PLL.
-These Norwich and related Norwich have been found
+with PLL.
+These Norwich and related Norwich have been

-to carry the mutation in the ADAMS17 gene believed to be
+found to carry the variant in the ADAMS17 gene believed

 Many commercial labs offer the PLL DNA test.